Exploring the Alphabet of English Idioms: A Journey through ‘D’

 Justifications:

 This is an idiom because it means to fail in doing something or make a mistake, especially when it’s important.
-The phrase uses the metaphor of "ball" to represent responsibility or an important task that has been mishandled.
+The idiom uses the metaphor of "ball" to represent responsibility or an important task that has been mishandled.

 Origin: